Chippewa Plains & Pine Moraine-Outwash Plains

 Landscape Management Plans

-A detailed plan created by the DNR for the Chippewa Plains and Pine Moraines—Outwash Plains helps land managers put their land in context with state land management goals for the area.
+A detailed plan created by the DNR for the Northern Minnesota Drift and Lake Plains Section helps land managers put their land in context with state land management goals for the area.
 In addition, the Minnesota Forest Resources Council has created a North Central Landscape Management Plan to guide any landowners toward common management goals for sustainable forests, clean water, productive forests, and healthy wildlife habitat.

 A watershed is the total area of land surrounding a body of water (such as a lake, river, or stream) that drains water into that body.
 Small watersheds surrounding creeks and streams join to create larger watersheds surrounding major rivers.
 North-central Minnesota is located along a great divide in North American water flow.
 Depending on your land's exact location, your actions can affect the quality of water that will flow either into Hudson Bay or into the Gulf of Mexico.